lillikelley/22753-cultural-heritage-imaging/README.md

 3. **Arduino Commands**:
    - Commands are sent from the Python script to the Arduino to control the light states and capture images.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit pull requests for any enhancements or bug fixes.

 ## License